-Attendance will be recorded on a per class basis each semester.
 All absences from school, except absences for participation in school sponsored activities, require an excuse from the parent/guardian, clearly giving the reason for such absence.

 It shall be the responsibility of the parent to notify the school by phone, email or written message as soon as the parent knows the student will not be attending school on that day.
 Parents are expected to telephone the school office to report a student's absence prior to 8:30 a.m. on the day of the absence.
 The office will call after 8:30 a.m. if no call is received from parents or guardians.
-If the school has to call inquiring about a student absence, that absence may be counted as unexcused.
+If the school has to call inquiring about a student's absence, that absence may be counted as unexcused.

-When a student has missed more than six (6) absences for reasons other than a school-sponsored activity (excused or unexcused), a letter/email will be sent to the parent regarding the absences.
+At five (5) absences for reasons other than a school-sponsored activity (excused or unexcused), a letter/email will be sent to the parent regarding the absences.
 This is for notification purposes only.
 The parent/guardian may contact the school if there are questions.

-After eight (8) absences (excused or unexcused, other than a school sponsored event) a phone call will be made to the parents/guardians by the school interventionist or principal.
+At eight (8) absences a phone call will be made to the parents/guardians by the school interventionist or principal.
 A letter/email will also be sent to include the student's attendance record and attendance policy.

-After ten (10) absences, parents will be required to visit with the attendance committee (principal, interventionist, and/or counselor).
-If the absences cannot be verified for justifiable and acceptable reasons due to extended illness or injury preventing the student from attending school, the student will be in jeopardy of losing credit for each class after the tenth absence.
-The student and their family may also be reported to the county attorney for truancy.
+At ten (10) absences, parents will be required to visit with the attendance committee (principal, interventionist, and/or counselor) to discuss and execute an Attendance Plan.

+At fifteen (15) absence and breach of the Attendance Plan the student and their family will be reported to the county attorney for truancy.